RichardDooling/Entertainment_Law/Privacy/Privacy.md

 chapter: Privacy Rights
 ---

+# Lawyers For The Talent

+###### by Richard Dooling &copy;

+These materials are published under an [MIT license](https://github.com/RichardDooling/ArtBizLaw/blob/master/LICENSE).

 # Privacy Rights

-###### by Richard Dooling

-## Invasion of Privacy
+In 1890, Louis Brandeis, not yet Justice Brandeis, together with his then law partner, Samuel Warren, wrote a famous [1890 Harvard Law Review article][brandeis_article] called "The Right Of Privacy."

-Privacy rights come in four different flavors, best described by Justice Louis Brandeis in a famous [1890 Harvard Law Review article][brandeis_article] as "the right to be left alone."
+The right as eloquently espoused by Brandeis was "the right to be left alone."
+The article was inspired by excesses in the press, the birth of sensational journalism, called ["yellow journalism,"](https://en.wikipedia.org/wiki/Yellow_journalism) which thrived on overblown coverage, scandal-mongering, or sensationalism.
+Yellow journalism was the fake news of the day.

+Technology, the engine of the entertainment industry, was present at the creation of the right of privacy.
+New inventions like cameras, recording devices, and typesetting made it possible to eavesdrop, snoop, and capture images of people's faces or recordings of their voice, and to publish stories about them almost immediately.
+Brandeis set this new right of privacy up as a bulwark against the excesses of the *paparazzi* and the gossip columnists.

+Eventually this single "right to be left alone" spawned four separate privacy torts:

 1. Intrusion - Unreasonable intrusion on personal solitude.
 2. Publication of Private Facts - Public disclosure of true but embarrassing private facts.